Caleana gracilicordata

-Caleana gracilicordata, commonly known as the slender-leafed duck orchid is a species of orchid endemic to the south-west of Western Australia.
+Caleana gracilicordata, commonly known as slender-leafed duck orchid is a species of orchid endemic to the south-west of Western Australia.
 It is a small, late flowering duck orchid with a single small, smooth, heart-shaped leaf and a single greenish yellow and red flower.
 It usually grows in mossy places on granite outcrops.

 Description

 Caleana gracilicordata has a single smooth, narrow heart-shaped, dull green to dull red leaf, 15-20 mm long and 3-4 mm wide.
 The leaf is usually withered by flowering time.
 Usually only one greenish-yellow and red flower, about 20 mm long and 15-20 mm wide is borne on a flowering stem 55-70 mm high.
 The dorsal sepal, lateral sepals and petals are narrow and hang downwards with the dorsal sepal pressed against the column which has broad wings, forming a bucket-like shape.
 About one-half to one-third of the outer part of the labellum is covered with glossy black glands or calli and the labellum has a flattened top.
 Flowering occurs from late October to November.